geogardenclub/geogardenclub.github.io/docs/motivation.md

 Home gardens are an important, underutilized resource for addressing food insecurity.

-Agile Garden Club is designing and implementing collaborative technologies to improve the efficiency and effectiveness of home gardeners.
+Geo Garden Club is designing and implementing collaborative technologies to improve the efficiency and effectiveness of home gardeners.
 :::

 ## Food security, home gardens, and AGC